 - Paper 3: Geographical applications

-The full specification, which details all the topics that are to be taught and how they are assessed can be found here.
 For a brief overview of what is on each of the three exam papers, please click here.

 Students are taught in mixed ability groups and progress is tracked and monitored by the department to provide additional support and intervention.
 Students complete a range of both formal and informal assessments in class, as well as mock and real examinations.
 Exam questions will contain 'command words' that indicate how they should be answered, e.g. 'describe' or 'explain'.
 For a full list of command words and what they mean, click here.